Inertial Newton Algorithms Avoiding Strict Saddle Points: Asymptotic Behavior of INNA

 \subsection{Numerical Illustration}

-We finish the study of INNA with a short empirical illustration of Theorem~\ref{thm::MainResINNA} on a toy example.
-To this aim we consider the function $\J:(\theta_1,\theta_2)\in\R^2\mapsto\theta_1^4 - 4\theta_1^2 + \theta_2^2$.
-This function is twice continuously differentiable on $\R^2$, non-convex, has a diagonal Hessian and three critical points: two local minimizers $(-\sqrt{2},0)$ and $(\sqrt{2},0)$ and one strict saddle point $(0,0)$.
-The landscape of $\J$ is displayed on Figure~\ref{fig::escaping}.
-The set of initializations such that INNA converges to the strict saddle point $(0,0)$ is the manifold $\theta_2\in\R\mapsto (0,\theta_2)$ which has indeed zero measure on $\R^2$.
-Figure~\ref{fig::escaping} shows that when initialized on this manifold, the algorithm does converge to $(0,0)$ but when initialized anywhere else, it avoids the strict saddle.

-In addition to this illustration, we ran INNA and gradient descent ---which is also known for almost surely escaping strict saddle points \citep{lee2016gradient}---for $1000$ random Gaussian initializations sampled from $\mathcal{N}_2(0,10^{-24})$, hence extremely close to the saddle point $(0,0)$.
-We also perform the same experiment but with a random initialization on the stable manifold.
-The results reported on Table~\ref{tab:numillustration} demonstrate that the algorithm always escapes the saddle point and converges to one of the two local minimizers.
-This empirically illustrates Theorem~\ref{thm::MainResINNA} and Corollary~\ref{cor::practicalINNA}.
+We finish the study of INNA by illustrating Theorem~\ref{thm::MainResINNA} on a 2D example.
+We consider the non-convex $C^2(\R^2)$ function $ \J(\theta_1,\theta_2)=\theta_1^4 - 4\theta_1^2 + \theta_2^2$.
+It has two minimizers $(-\sqrt{2},0)$ and $(\sqrt{2},0)$ and one strict saddle $(0,0)$.
+The landscape of $\J$ and the results are displayed on Figure~\ref{fig::escaping}.
+INNA converges to the strict saddle point $(0,0)$ only when initialized on the manifold $\theta_2\in\R\mapsto (0,\theta_2)$, which has indeed zero measure (left figure).
+When initialized anywhere else, it avoids the strict saddle (right figure).
+In addition to this illustration, we ran INNA for $1000$ random Gaussian initializations sampled from $\mathcal{N}_2(0,10^{-24})$, hence extremely close to the saddle point $(0,0)$.
+In all cases, INNA escaped the saddle $(0,0)$ and converged\footnote{Since $\nabla \J$ is not globally Lipschitz, a local Lipschitz constant $\hat L=50$ was used to locally satisfy the assumptions of Theorems~\ref{thm::MainResINNA} and~\ref{thm::convergenceofINNA}.
+Convergence was also empirically checked.} to one of the two minima.
+We then did the same for $1000$ random initializations on the stable manifold of $(0,0)$ and INNA always converged to $(0,0)$.
+The results and code to reproduce these experiments are available at \url{https://github.com/camcastera/INNAavoidsSaddles}.